Dr Roberta Morano

 The aim of my research was to revive Reinhardt’s work by analysing the dialectal variety spoken nowadays in al-‘Awabi district of northern Oman.
 The thesis is an extensive phonological, morphological and syntactical description of this dialectal variety, and includes a deep analysis of the lexicon used throughout the district and in some other parts of Oman.
 I have been primarily interested in collecting local names of plants and animals, insects, kitchen utensils, diseases, and methods to cure them.
 Moreover, I have been focusing on the extensive use of foreign loanwords, especially from Persian, Swahili, Hindi/Urdu, Portuguese and English.
 The ultimate purpose was the realisation of a concise lexical glossary of all the lexical items found in the district.

-Morano, R. (forthcoming, May 2021).
+Morano, R. (forthcoming, Summer 2022).
 Persia and Oman: an historical and linguistic intersection.
-In: Mehta, S. (ed.)
-Language, culture and identity in the Arab world.
+In: Mehta, S. (ed.), Language, Culture and Identity in the Arab World.
 Routledge studies in language and identity.
 New York: Routledge

 Morano, R. 2020.
 Functions and uses of active and passive participial forms in al-ˁAwābī district vernacular of northern Oman.
 In: Alhawary, T.M. (ed.)
 Al-ˁArabiyya, The journal of the American Association of Teachers of Arabic.
 53. Georgetown University Press, pp. 109-128.